Morris County Golf Club: Course Information

-In 1916, the current course was designed by prominent architect Seth Raynor (possibly in partnership with Charles Blair MacDonald) in 1916.
+In 1916, the current course was designed by prominent architects Seth Raynor and Charles Blair Macdonald.
 The original course was restored in 2001.

 The golf course is described as 18-hole, par 70 course on 150 acres.
 The course has 6,522 yards of golf from the championship tees with a rating of 71.6 and a slope of 129.
 Greens tees and fairways consist of bentgrass maintained at a championship level.
 The course also features a practice putting green, a driving range (renovated in 2011) and a short game area.

 Description

 Club facilities include har tru and hard surface tennis courts and platform tennis courts, as well as a Paddle Facility (renovated in 2016) complete with indoor entertaining space and a fire pit on the deck; an Olympic size swimming pool, Poolside Bar and Grill, and fully stocked Golf and Racquet Pro Shops.

 The Clubhouse features four dining spaces, the Raynor Room, the Sun Room, the Pub Room and the Patio (renovated in 2017).
 Executive Chef Adam Plitt has created seasonal menus suitable for fine dining and casual dining year round.

 The club hosts special events for members and their invited guests throughout the year including an Independence Day barbecue with fireworks, a Memorial Day picnic, a Labor Day picnic, an Easter brunch with an Easter egg hunt for children, Father-daughter dances, and more.